 Azure Pricing Overview: How Does it Work

-Understanding Microsoft Azure pricing is key to successfully leveraging the cloud platform’s benefits, as more businesses are moving their cloud operations to the Azure platform.
-This blog delves into Azure pricing storage structure to help businesses optimize cloud investments and increase ROIs.
+Understanding Azure pricing is key to successfully leveraging the cloud platform’s benefits, as more businesses are moving their cloud operations to the Azure platform.
+This blog delves into Windows Azure hosting pricing structure to help businesses optimize cloud investments and increase ROIs.

 What is Azure?